GavinHuttley/tib/source/python/namespace.rst

     foo2()

-.. sidebar:: Exploring namespaces using the debugger
+.. margin:: Exploring namespaces using the debugger

     .. index::
         pair: Exploring namespaces using the debugger; screencasts